jivithachetak/PythonNetworking/README.md

 Apart from raw logs, we are interested in some form of automatic evaluation.
 Extra points for defining a class with functions for each test.

-# Solution
+# Solution Approaches
-Approach 1) Have written Python program as *.py files Approach 2) Have written Python program as executed EurofinAssignmemt.ipynb files Approach 3) Have written in Class and function and executed in eurofinsclass.ipynb
+1) Have written Python program as *.py files.
+2) Have written Python program as executed EurofinAssignmemt.ipynb files.
+3) Have written in Class and function and executed in eurofinsclass.ipynb